 The next morning, I gave The Oppressed a couple of sips of coffee to help out the coughing and wheezing.
 We’ll give a nebulizer later in the day in case this isn’t just her body waking up.
 I then went to the supermarket.
 I bought tea, juice, fruit.
 The things I buy, consume, and promote to my children whenever I or someone else in the house gets sick.
 I made sure she had plenty of fluids, especially tea with honey.
 We did what we could to get the fever under control.
 School said The Oppressed needs to be fever-free without medicine for 24 hours before she returns.

 The Gaggle approached me the day after The Oppressed came home.
 They told me they were getting sick.
-They asked if I could procure some bone broth for them.
-They swear by it when they’re feeling ill.
+The child asked if I could procure some bone broth for them.
+It’s something they swear by it when they’re feeling ill.

 So, I’m off to the store again.
 Before I go, I check in with The Oppressed.
 I mention something to her about when I got sick when I was around her age.
 My grandfather gave me something when was sick.
 I had a bad cold.
 I had never heard of it before, but he gave me something called “Fisherman’s Friend”.
 This was one of the absolute nastiest things I had ever tasted (right up there with Robitussin DM), but it works.
 I’ll never forget the taste of it.
 I explained to The Oppressed how nasty Fisherman’s Friend tastes but also tell her how effective it is.
 She wasn’t keen on trying it at first, but she appears to be coming around since her symptoms of coughing and a sore throat aren’t going away.